Cascade (grape): Viticulture

 Cascade is a very early ripening variety that can be very productive and high yielding.
 The color of the grape berry skins can have a bright blue hue.
 It is a moderately winter hardy vine able to withstand winter temperature down to -10 F. The grape carries strawberry notes and aromas.
 It bears heavily (over 50 lbs per vine is common) and in the opinion of some growers "can't be overcropped" (meaning it does not lose its varietal character with higher yields as other varieties such as Pinot Noir do).

 However, while its loose-berry clusters tend to have good resistance to fungal infections (such as downy and powdery mildew), in some climates the vine is highly prone to a number of soil-borne viral grapevine disease such as tomato ringspot virus which creates yellow veins in the leaves, stunts the growth of shoots and causes fruit clusters not to set properly.

 Wine regions

 In 1975 there were 183 acres (74 hectares) of Cascade planted in New York state but the relatively poor quality of wine produced from the grape and its susceptibility to grapevine disease has caused many producers to uproot those plantings.
 Today there are some plantings of Cascade in Virginia where the variety is usually ready for harvest by mid-August.
 Cascade may be a useful grape in the Pacific Northwest region of the U.S.

 Styles

 According to Master of Wine Jancis Robinson, Cascade tends to produce light bodied wines that are very low in acid.
-While it is rarely made as a varietal, though it can be used in rosé production, it is often blended with other hybrid grape varieties such as Maréchal Foch and Baco noir which it contributes to the perfume aroma of the wine.
+While it is rarely made as a varietal, though it can be used in rosé production, it is often blended with other hybrid grape varieties such as Maréchal Foch and Baco noir, contributing to the perfume aroma of the wine.